Team BKP

 We commit to educate ourselves so that we are able to continue adapting and growing our understanding of our own prejudices and systemic racism.
 We hope to use what we learn to make more thoughtful choices as a business within the entertainment industry, and act from a more informed place in the stewardship of an inclusive community.

-Christine Bruno, a disability educator and recent guest on Brian’s podcast, we have recently begun to learn about how to make our online programs and content more accessible to blind/low vision and deaf or hard of hearing actors.
+Thanks to Christine Bruno, a disability educator and recent guest on Brian’s podcast, we have recently begun to learn about how to make our online programs and content more accessible to blind/low vision and deaf or hard of hearing actors.
 We commit to a complete accessibility overhaul of 33% of our course offerings by the end of 2021.

 Click below if you'd like some really helpful takeaways that we learned.